Black Hills town with bison country, granite lakes, and a better park-and-scenic-drive weekend than a Mount Rushmore-only plan

 CusterSouth Dakota

-Custer is a classic Black Hills base with wildlife loops, granite scenery, lake drives, Mount Rushmore access, Wind Cave nearby, and a walkable town that keeps the evenings simple.
+Custer is a classic Black Hills town with wildlife loops, granite scenery, lake drives, Mount Rushmore access, Wind Cave nearby, and a walkable town that keeps the evenings simple.

 Stay where the sunrise options get better